-This table shows the tax liability under different circumstances-
+Below is a table to show the tax liability under different circumstances.

 |Goods sold from Delhi to Bombay||NO||NO||YES|